 Making a Gallery Wall

-Old photos, picture frames, and artwork can be displayed on a trendy gallery wall.
+Old photos, picture frames, and framed artwork can be displayed on a trendy gallery wall.
 To get started, arrange your pieces on the floor.
 For a frame of reference, measure out the wall size onto the floor with painter’s tape or string to outline the dimensions.
 After you come up with your desired arrangement, hand the centerpiece first so you can easily keep your design balanced and space out accordingly.
 If you need more pieces to incorporate, consider adding some framed fabric, wrapper paper, or wallpaper.